hepplerj/jasonheppler.org/content/publications.md

 A core argument throughout this book is the role of place: how they are defined, who defines them, and what happens in them.
 Just as important, the role of "nature" and who defines this illustrates who and what is included while also revealing who gets excluded in the conversation about the environment.
 Silicon Valley helps unravel this tension within land use regimes, social consequences, and environmental degradation, and American's growing environmental awareness following World War II.

+Endorsements:

+> With deep empathy and keen insight, Jason Heppler shows what lies beneath the sparkling high-tech campuses of today's Silicon Valley: a long and tangled history of environmental transformation and trade-offs, mythmaking and moneymaking, conservation and exclusion, and a western landscape remade many times over.
+This book is an invaluable addition to the literature. --Margaret O’Mara

+> *Silicon Valley and the Environmental Inequalities of High-Tech Urbanism* explains how "land, real estate, segregation, and pollution" became central themes in the history of Silicon Valley and other booming metropolises of the postwar American West.
+Drawing on discussions sparked by several local controversies from the 1940s through the 1990s, Jason Heppler skillfully dissects people’s shifting perceptions of the places where they lived, worked, played, polluted, and argued about the future.
+As populations multiplied, as subdivisions and science parks supplanted orchards, as activists challenged the elite’s plans and power, and as the Valley acquired more Superfund sites than any other American county, inhabitants produced a remarkably wide and diverse range of attitudes toward and commitments to "nature." --John M. Findlay

 [University of Oklahoma Press](https://www.oupress.com/9780806193748/silicon-valley-and-the-environmental-inequalities-of-high-tech-urbanism/) | [Bookshop](https://bookshop.org/p/books/silicon-valley-and-the-environmental-inequalities-of-high-tech-urbanism-volume-9-jason-a-heppler/20881494) | [Amazon](https://www.amazon.com/Environmental-Inequalities-High-Tech-Urbanism-Environment/dp/0806193743/)

 {{% /book %}}